FAQs

 Why it's important:

-• Without removing these contaminants, they can create a rough texture, prevent wax and polish from adhering properly, and even damage the paint over time.
+Without removing these contaminants, they can create a rough texture, prevent wax and polish from adhering properly, and even damage the paint over time.

 How it works:

-• The clay bar is typically used with a lubricant (often a detail spray) to create a smooth, gliding action across the paint.
+The clay bar is typically used with a lubricant (often a detail spray) to create a smooth, gliding action across the paint.
 The clay bar's unique composition allows it to grip and lift the contaminants, which are then embedded into the bar itself.

 When to use it:

-• Clay bar treatments are often done as a part of a full detail, before paint correction or waxing, to ensure a smooth and glossy finish.
+Clay bar treatments are often done as a part of a full detail, before paint correction or waxing, to ensure a smooth and glossy finish.

 Benefits:

-What is a paint sealant?
+• What is paint sealant?

 A paint sealant is a protective coating applied to a vehicle's clear coat to shield the paint from environmental elements and enhance its shine.
 It's a synthetic product that bonds to the paint surface, forming a durable barrier against dirt, water, UV rays, and other contaminants.
 Sealants typically offer longer-lasting protection than waxes, often lasting for several months.